 Cave and Basin National Historic Site

-There is ample parking available here, but the lot can get busy between 10 a.m. and 3 p.m.
-Arrive early or take Roam Transit (Route 4), walk or bike.
-It is a 15- to 20-minute walk from downtown Banff.
-The nearby recreation grounds are a great spot for a picnic dinner.
+There is ample parking available here, but the parking lot can fill up between 10 a.m. and 3 p.m so be sure to arrive early.
+A short, gentle walk from the Bow River bridge takes you to Cave and Basin, birthplace of Canada's first national park.
+Alternatively, take Roam Transit (Route 4) from downtown Banff.
+Local tip: the nearby recreation grounds are a great spot for a picnic dinner.

 The best way to explore Johnston Canyon is by taking transit.
 Roam Transit (Route 8S) offers a scenic summer service from Banff to Lake Louise via the Bow Valley Parkway with stops at Johnston Canyon, Castle Mountain, and Baker Creek.
 Or, take Roam Transit (Route 9) directly to Johnston Canyon and back.
 This route starts June 21 from downtown Banff.